CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 It is possible to suspend interactive command-line programs like `vim` or `less` by pressing `ctrl+z`.
-This is not always useful, as a text editor won't actually *do* anything until you bring it back to the foreground with `fg` and keep giving it commands, but it can be handy if you want to "pause" an editing session to go and run some other command before returning to the session where you left off.
+This is not always useful, as a text editor won't actually *do* anything until you bring it back to the foreground with `fg`, but it can be handy if you want to "pause" an editing session to run some other command before returning to the session where you left off.

-## Dealing with processes and signals
+## Processes and signals

 Separate to bash's idea of *jobspec*, the Linux kernel assigns each running process with a *process ID* (PID), which can be used to refer to and modify that process while its running.
-Each PID is guaranteed to be associated with exactly one process at any given time, but PIDs can (but are not guaranteed to) be reused after a process has finished executing.
+Each PID is guaranteed to be associated with exactly one process at any given time, but PIDs can be (but are not guaranteed to be) reused after a process has finished executing.

-PIDs are commonly used when doing *inter-process communication* (IPC): sending messages between processes as a form of coordination.
+PIDs are commonly used for *inter-process communication* (IPC): sending messages between processes as a form of coordination.
 The simplest way to do this on Linux (and other Unices like macOS) is by sending a *signal* to a process.
 The process must then handle the signal, which can be done through custom *signal handler* subroutines or delegated to the kernel (the part of the operating system